-2023 Stage 5 Course Selection Timeline
+Year 9 Course Selection Timeline

-When What Friday 2 September Week 7 Students are provided with an electronic copy of 2023 Stage 5 Elective Booklets and view short talks by specialist teachers on theelective subjects offered at KHS.
-Friday ^{2nd} September End of Week 7 Year 8 students will be issued with their individual code for entering their preferences into EDVAL, there is instruction sheet, explaining the process at the back of this booklet.
-9.00 am Fri 9th September End of Week 8, Term 3 Due date for on-line selection of 2023 Stage5 Electives.
-Students are to print the confirmation of selection after entering their choices online and submit the signed confirmation to Mr Alexander in A Block.
-Term 4 Students will be notified of their electives.
+When What Wednesday Week 9 Students are provided with Year 9 Elective Booklets and listen to short talks by specialist teachers on the elective subjects offered at KHS.
+Students will be provided with their individual codes for entering their selections into EDVAL.
+Subject Selection info to be accessed on KHS website.
+9.00 am Wed Week 10 Due Date for on-line selection of next year's Year 9 Electives.
+Students are to print the confirmation of selection after entering their choices online and submit the signed confirmation to Mrs Anthony in A Block.
+Late Term 4 Students will be notified of their electives.

-2023 Year 9 Elective Selection
+Year 9 Elective Selection